filecoin-project/specs/data-structures.md

 | `Tickets` | Sorted by the order in which the tickets were created (each ticket in the array is created at a specific block height). |
 | `Parents` | Sorted lexicographically |

-#### Sharded Messages and Receipts
+### Sharded Messages and Receipts

-The Message and MessageReceipts fields are each Cids of [sharray](sharray.md) datastructures.
-The `Messages` sharray contains the Cids of the messages that are included in the block.
-The `MessageReceipts` sharray contains the receipts directly.
+In a block header, the `Messages` and `MessageReceipts` fields are each CIDs that reference [sharray](sharray.md) datastructures.
+The `Messages` sharray contains the CIDs of the messages that are included in the block.
+The `MessageReceipts` sharray contains the message receipts directly.

+Read more about sharrays in the [sharray spec](sharray.md).

 ## Message